Abhaycl/RoboND-Where-Am-I-2P2/README.md

 ![alt text][image13]
 ###### Classroom robot (left) and custom robot (right).

-The custom robot has a differential actuation, just like the classroom robot, instead of 4 wheels of a regular car. so only 2 wheels are maintained to comply with the ROS navigation package hardware requirement.
+The custom robot has a differential actuation, just like the classroom robot, instead of 4 wheels of a regular car.
+So only 2 wheels are maintained to comply with the ROS navigation package hardware requirement.

 ### Tuning Parameters